-Grand unification based on gauge groups $SU(5)$ \cite{GeorgiGlashow}, $SO(10)$ \cite{minkowski} and $E_6$ \cite{ramond} all predict the existence of a superheavy and topologically stable magnetic monopole, which carries a single quantum ($2\pi/e$) of Dirac magnetic charge \cite{dirac} as well as color magnetic charge \cite{dokos,daniel}.
-In $SU(5)$ this is the lightest monopole, but $SO(10)$ and $E_6$ may also give rise to topologically stable intermediate scale monopoles depending on their symmetry breaking patterns.
-For instance, $SO(10)$ breaking via $SU(4)_c\times SU(2)_L\times SU(2)_R$ \cite{PatiSalam} yields an intermediate scale topologically stable monopole carrying two units of the Dirac charge as well as color magnetic charge \cite{magg}.
-Depending on its symmetry breaking scale, the trinification symmetry group $SU(3)_c \times SU(3)_L\times SU(3)_R$ can yield a topologically stable triply charged monopole with mass in the TeV region, thus making it potentially accessible at high energy colliders \cite{TripMon}.
+Grand unified theories based on the gauge groups $SU(5)$ \cite{GeorgiGlashow}, $SO(10)$ \cite{minkowski}, and $E_6$ \cite{ramond} all predict the existence of a superheavy and topologically stable magnetic monopole, which carries a single quantum ($2\pi/e$) of Dirac magnetic charge \cite{dirac} as well as color magnetic charge \cite{dokos,daniel}.
+In $SU(5)$ this is the lightest monopole, but $SO(10)$ and $E_6$ may also give rise to topologically stable intermediate-scale monopoles depending on their symmetry-breaking patterns.
+For instance, $SO(10)$ breaking via $SU(4)_c\times SU(2)_L\times SU(2)_R$ \cite{PatiSalam} yields an intermediate-scale topologically stable monopole carrying two units of the Dirac charge as well as color magnetic charge \cite{magg}.
+Depending on its symmetry-breaking scale, the trinification symmetry group $SU(3)_c \times SU(3)_L\times SU(3)_R$ can yield a topologically stable triply charged monopole with mass in the TeV region, thus making it potentially accessible at high-energy colliders \cite{TripMon}.